Glossary Perfumery Terms

 Heady.
 Exhilarating, sparkling, stimulating.
 Making one feel light headed.

 Heart.
-The core of a perfume composition which gives it its character.
+The core of a perfume composition which gives it its main character.
 In French "Couer".

 Heavy.
 An odour which is intense, often sweet and balsamic but lacks lift and vibrancy.